 I grew up just near the Idaho border and was a frequent visitor to Montana, so I am used to seeing livestock grazing and I forget that not everyone is.
 Nor do they have any idea how the cattle that become the steak they are grilling are raised and fed.
 Ranchers in the northwestern states graze their cattle on a number of grasses, among these include bluebunch wheatgrass.
-And, no, this isn’t the wheatgrass you drink at a health spa.
+No, this isn’t the wheatgrass you drink at a health spa.
 So, what is bluebunch wheatgrass?
 Keep reading to learn more.

 What is Bluebunch Wheatgrass?

 There are bearded and beardless subspecies.
 This means some varieties have awns, while others do not.
 The seeds alternate within the seed head looking much akin to wheat.
-The grass blades of growing bluebunch wheatgrass may be either flat or loosely rolled and are around 1/16th of an inch across.
+The grass blades of growing bluebunch wheatgrass may be either flat or loosely rolled and are around 1/16th of an inch (2 mm.) across.

 Bluebunch Wheatgrass Facts

-Bluebunch wheatgrass greens up early, grows in many soil types and during early fall snow storms is a valuable forage source for livestock.
+Bluebunch wheatgrass greens up early, grows in many soil types, and during early fall snowstorms is a valuable forage source for livestock.
 Montana’s range fed cattle and sheep contribute 700 million dollars gross to the state’s economy.
 It’s no wonder bluebunch wheatgrass has had the distinction of being Montana’s official state grass since 1973.
 Another interesting bluebunch wheatgrass fact is that Washington claims the grass as theirs as well!

 Bluebunch can be used for hay production but is better utilized as forage.
 It is suitable for all livestock.
 The protein levels in the spring can be as high as 20% but decreases to around 4% as it matures and cures.
 The carbohydrate levels remain at 45% during the active growing season.